Chapter 7 Bankruptcy Frequently Asked Questions

 Can I file for bankruptcy with my spouse in a same-sex marriage?

 If the same-sex marriage is legal where you were married, then it will be recognized in bankruptcy.
 Lakelaw welcomes clients regardless of sexual orientation.
 We filed bankruptcy for couples before the Defense of Marriage Act was declared unconstitutional.

 Can I file for bankruptcy if I am in the military?

 Yes.
 Lakelaw offers members of the military on active duty as well as career veterans or veterans of foreign war a 20% discount.
 We make special arrangements as well for disabled veterans.
 Lakelaw honors the service of our nations’ servicemen and servicewomen.
-Please note that to file a bankruptcy in Illinois or Wisconsin, you have to have had a presence for the greatest portion of the last 180 days.
+Please note that to file a bankruptcy in Illinois, you have to have had a presence for the greatest portion of the last 180 days.
 We maintain a very strong relationship with service-people at Great Lakes Naval Station.
 We even filed a bankruptcy case for a medic while he was stationed in Iraq.

 Lakelaw has offices in Chicago as well as in Waukegan, Illinois.
 We represent people and small businesses throughout Illinois.
 Areas served include Cook County, DuPage County, Will County, Kane County, Kendall County, Lake County and McHenry County and throughout Northern Illinois.